4G: TD-LTE for China market

-Just as Long-Term Evolution (LTE) and WiMAX are being vigorously promoted in the global telecommunications industry, the former (LTE) is also the most powerful 4G mobile communications leading technology and has quickly occupied the Chinese market.
-TD-LTE, one of the two variants of the LTE air interface technologies, is not yet mature, but many domestic and international wireless carriers are, one after the other turning to TD-LTE.
+As Long-Term Evolution (LTE) and WiMAX were adopted by the global telecommunications industry, LTE emerged as a primary 4G standard and saw significant adoption in the Chinese market.
+Although TD-LTE, one of the two LTE air interface variants, was initially less mature than its FDD-LTE counterpart, various domestic and international wireless carriers eventually adopted the technology..

 IBM's data shows that 67% of the operators are considering LTE because this is the main source of their future market.
 The above news also confirms IBM's statement that while only 8% of the operators are considering the use of WiMAX, WiMAX can provide the fastest network transmission to its customers on the market and could challenge LTE.

 TD-LTE is not the first 4G wireless mobile broadband network data standard, but it is China's 4G standard that was amended and published by China's largest telecom operator – China Mobile.
 After a series of field trials, is expected to be released into the commercial phase in the next two years.
 Ulf Ewaldsson, Ericsson's vice president said: "the Chinese Ministry of Industry and China Mobile in the fourth quarter of this year will hold a large-scale field test, by then, Ericsson will help the hand."
 But viewing from the current development trend, whether this standard advocated by China Mobile will be widely recognized by the international market is still debatable.